morpho-matters/morpholib/docs/guides/projects.md

 mation.newFrameRate(60)
 mation.export("./animation.mp4", scale=1)
 ```
 > **Note:** The `scale` value should always be less than or equal to 1.
 Setting `scale` greater than 1 will not actually improve the resolution.

+> ***Tip:*** When exporting the animation either to test the audio syncing or do the final render, I recommend commenting out the line in the playback clause that says `mation.finitizeDelays(30)`.
+Doing so causes Morpho to throw an error when exporting if you happened to forget to replace one of the placeholder pauses with a final finite value.
+Any leftover placeholder pauses in the animation can cause the audio synchrony to fall out of whack.

 ## Streamlining the Code

 So that's the basics of my process for creating a single scene in a video.
 However, after having used Morpho to create so many scenes for so many videos, I've developed a number of shortcuts that speed up certain animation tasks that occur very frequently.
-I'll show you them now.
+I'll show you some of them now.

-> ***CAUTION!*** Please note that what I've shown in this guide so far really is the core pattern to follow, and you shouldn't come to rely on the shortcuts without a solid understanding of the core patterns.
+> ***CAUTION!*** Please note that what I've shown in this guide so far is really the core pattern to follow, and you shouldn't come to rely on the shortcuts without a solid understanding of these core patterns.
 This is because the shortcuts really only work in specific (albeit common) situations, and so you need to know when they won't work and you'll need to fall back on the core patterns.

 ### The `append()` method

-We've been using `merge()` to add actors to a layer, but there is a method called `append()` which does the same thing, except it merges the given actor to the layer at that layer's current final frame index:
+We've been using `merge()` to add actors to a layer, but there is another method called `append()` which does the same thing, except it merges the given actor to the layer at that layer's current final frame index:

 ```python
 # The following lines are equivalent